pgEdge/lolor/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/pgEdge/lolor/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/pgEdge/lolor/tree/main)

-lolor is a plugin in replacement for Postgres' Large Objects that makes them compatible with Logical Replication.
+lolor is an extension that makes Postgres' Large Objects compatible with Logical Replication.

-PostgreSQL supports large objects as related chunks in a pg_largeobject table, which stores binary and text data.
+PostgreSQL supports large objects as related chunks as described in the [pg_largeobject](https://www.postgresql.org/docs/17/catalog-pg-largeobject.html) table.
 Large objects provide stream-style access to user data stored in a special large-object structure in the catalog.
-However, replication of these catalog tables requires special handling of large objects.
-The lolor extension allows for the storage of large objects in non-catalog tables, aiding in replication of large objects.
+Large objects stored in catalog tables require special handling during replication; the lolor extension allows for the storage of large objects in non-catalog tables, aiding in replication of large objects.

-It creates and manages large object related tables in lolor schema i.e.
+lolor creates and manages large object related tables in the lolor schema:

 ```
 lolor.pg_largeobject
 lolor.pg_largeobject_metadata
 ```

 The Large Objects feature in PostgreSQL allows for the storage of huge files within the database.
-Every large object is recognised by an OID that is assigned at the time of its creation.
-It stores objects in smaller segments within a separate system table.
-LOLOR also generates OIDs for large objects; however, they are distinct from those of native large objects.
+Each large object is recognised by an OID that is assigned at the time of its creation. lolor stores objects in smaller segments within a separate system table and generates associated OIDs for large objects that are distinct from those of native large objects.

 ## Requirements
-LOLOR extension require PostgreSQL 16 or newer.
+Use of the lolor extension requires PostgreSQL 16 or newer.

 ## Installation

-lolor extension can be installed with `pgedge` cli (https://github.com/pgEdge/pgedge/blob/main/README.md).
+**Installing Snowflake with pgEdge binaries**

+You can use the `pgedge` command line interface (CLI) to install the lolor extension (https://github.com/pgEdge/pgedge/blob/main/README.md).

+To use pgEdge binaries to install lolor, go to [pgeEdge Github](https://github.com/pgEdge/pgedge) and install the pgEdge CLI:

+`./pgedge install pg16 --start : install lolor`

+**Installing Snowflake from source code**

-Similarly, it can be utilised by compiling and installing from the source code, with the same guidelines as any other PostgreSQL extension constructed using PGXS.
+You can also compile and install the extension from the source code, with the same guidelines as any other PostgreSQL extension constructed using PGXS.
-Make sure that the PATH environment variable includes the directory where pg_config from the PostgreSQL installation is located i.e.
+Make sure that your PATH environment variable includes the directory where `pg_config` (under your PostgreSQL installation) is located.

 ```
 export PATH=/opt/pg16/bin:$PATH